 Experienced, Compassionate Team

-With the improvement in ventricular assist devices (VAD), surgically implanted mechanical pumps that help support the heart, more patients can survive longer while they wait for a heart transplant.
-A VAD can also improve the health and quality of life for some patients who would not be eligible for a transplant because of other significant health concerns.
+As a leader in heart transplant, our ventricular assist device (VAD) program is recognized by The Joint Commission as an Adult VAD Destination Therapy Program.
+VADs are surgically implanted mechanical pumps that serve as a "bridge to transplant," helping support the heart so more patients can survive longer while they wait for a transplant.
+VADs can also be used as a “destination therapy” (DT), or long-term approach to improve the health and quality of life for some patients who are not candidates for transplant because of other significant health concerns.

 The Froedtert & the Medical College of Wisconsin’s Heart and Vascular Center was awarded the Gold Seal of Approval by The Joint Commission for its Adult VAD Destination Therapy Program.

 Our program was the first in Wisconsin to use CARDIOHELP, an extracorporeal membrane oxygenation machine, or ECMO, which is a portable machine for heart and lung support.
 The device maintains blood and oxygen circulation outside of the body for several hours or even days.
 Its use adds greater flexibility in patient care, especially when patients are being transported to our hospital for a heart transplant.